dbp/website/essays/2018-01-01-home-backups.markdown

 In the past, I tried one (it was a Buffalo model).
-I wasn't impressed by the software (which was hard to upgrade, install other stuff on it, maintain, etc), the power consumption (this was several years ago, but _idle_ the two-drive system used over 30watts idle, which is the same power that my similarly aged quad core workstation uses idle!).
-Also, a critical element of this system for me is that there is an off-site component, so getting that software on it is critical, and I'd rather have a well-supported linux computer to deal with.
+I wasn't impressed by the software (which was hard to upgrade, install other stuff on it, maintain, etc), the power consumption (this was several years ago, but _idle_ the two-drive system used over 30watts, which is the same power that my similarly aged quad core workstation uses when idle!).
+Also, a critical element of this system for me is that there is an off-site component, so getting that software on it is extremely important, and I'd rather have a well-supported linux computer to deal with rather than something somewhat esoteric.
 Obviously this depends in the particular NAS you get, but the system below is perfect _for me_.
-Experimenting with the below was much cheaper than dropping hundreds more dollars on a new NAS that may not have worked any better than the old one.
+In particular, setting up and experimenting with the below was much cheaper than dropping hundreds more dollars on a new NAS that may not have worked any better than the old one, and once I had it working, there was certainly no point in going back!

 ### Hardware